 Texas Morality Clause – Definition

 It is not uncommon for a morality clause to be slapped on divorcing spouses in Texas.
-The Morality Clause is prohibition against a parent allowing their romantic partner to spend the night, or being in the family home during overnight house while divorce process is ongoing or after divorce.
+The morality clause is a prohibition against a parent allowing their romantic partner to spend the night, or being in the family home during overnight hours while a divorce process is ongoing or after divorce.
 Overnight hours are sometimes described as between 10:00 pm to 7:00 am.
 Generally, a morality clause is meant to create a stable environment and continue the normal the children were used to before the divorce process began.

 Dangers of Morality Clause

 It is very important for parties involved in a divorce to study the morality clause carefully before they sign it.
 For example, it should at least have a reasonable time limit because if it doesn’t, it may last until the child turns 18 years of age.
 A woman learned this the hard way in 2013 when a Texas judge ruled that she was not allowed to live with her same-sex partner in the same house while maintaining custody of her children.

 It turns out that in 2011, while divorcing her husband, she agreed to a morality clause that was included in their divorce settlement.
 However, she did not obey that clause and her ex took her to court because he wanted the morality clause to be enforced.
 So, agreeing to a morality clause could make it hard for you to move on with your life after the divorce is finalized.
 Remember that a morality clause applies to all people who enter into new relationships after a divorce, not just same-sex couples.